nidup/starcraft2-agent/doc/reinforcement_marine_agent.md

 It uses QLearning table on a reduced set of actions, build supply depot, barrack, train marine, attack on part of the map.

+The map is split in 4 quadrant that can be attacked, so we have 4 attack actions.

+When targeting a quadrant, 9 different points can be attacked, the point is selected randomly.

+The agent's training is reinforced using a sparse reward applied on actions depending on the result of an episode.

 It has been fine tuned to be trained faster and win more games against the built-in AI.

 Train